hl-xue/robust-sc/apps/convert_format/README.md

 - if `raw.X` matrix or `counts` matrix does not exist, it is assigned as `None`.

 The part of script for convertion to *AnnData* was adapted from lines 597-637 in [PegasusIO GitHub Page](https://github.com/lilab-bcb/pegasusio/blob/master/pegasusio/unimodal_data.py).
+Please cite their work if using this script.